-Over the years, Dr. Majer has delivered a number of guest lectures.
-In 2011 he was a visiting scholar at the Institute of Canadian Jewish Studies, Concordia University, Montreal.
-He was also invited by, among others, the American Studies Center at the University of Warsaw (2015), the Adam Mickiewicz University’s Kalisz branch (2019), and the State Professional College of Higher Education in Konin (2014, 2017).
-He has also participated in several teaching exchanges as part of the Erasmus program, e.g. at universities in Antwerp, Szeged, Turku, Izmir and Giessen.
+Dr. Majer was a visiting scholar, among others, at the Institute of Canadian Jewish Studies, Concordia University, Montreal (2011), the American Studies Center at the University of Warsaw (2015), the University of Silesia in Sosnowiec (2019) and the Adam Mickiewicz University (2021).
+He has also participated in several teaching exchanges as part of the Erasmus program, e.g. at universities in Antwerp, Szeged, Turku, Izmir, and Giessen.
+Dr. Majer is a member of the advisory board for the Corona Fictions project, conducted at the University of Graz, Austria.

 For more on dr Majer’s translation activities, please visit his PLTA profile: http://stl.org.pl/profil/krzysztof-majer/